x3chaos/simplemail/readme.md

 Admittedly, the v2.x release only slightly fixes the readability issue.
 The addition of separate classes for separate processes and the `Message` class only makes it a _little_ easier for me to keep up with my own code, but it makes it worlds easier to debug.

 Oh, and that reminds me: there will be more original classes introduced as time progresses.
 As of now, the only utilized class is `org.x3.mail.util.Message`, but the addition of permissions support and other fun features will undoubtedly be followed by the addition of more objects.
 This coding stuff is fun!

-#### Documentation

-v1.0 had almost zero documentation built-in, which probably helped contribute to the clutter in the -ahem- two classes.
-With v2.x, documentation is built-in like it should be.

 ***